queryluke/masseffect-5e-data/data/rules/movement-position.md

 ### Being Prone
 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
-In the game, they are <me-condition id="prone"/>.
+In the game, they are prone.
 You can drop prone without using any of your speed.
 Standing up takes more effort; doing so costs an amount of movement equal to half your speed.
 For example, if your speed is <me-distance length="30" />, you must spend <me-distance length="15" /> of movement to stand up.
 You can't stand up if you don't have enough movement left or if your speed is 0.